 This article offers important guidance on some frequently encountered ethical issues – competency, informed consent, confidentiality, and conflicts of interest – and provides resources for you to learn more about professional ethics in your state.
-As a SonderMind network professional, you are expected to conduct yourself with the highest conduct professionally and ethically.
+As a SonderMind network professional, you are expected to adhere to the highest professional and ethical standards.
+This article provides guidance on how to do just that.
 Unethical conduct may result in termination from the SonderMind network.
 It may also result in discipline from your licensing board.
 Penalties may range from fines to license revocation.

-Providers only practice within the boundaries of their competence, based on their education, training, supervised experience, credentials, and appropriate professional experience.
+SonderMind considers professional competence a provider's ability to treat clients successfully and efficiently within the bounds of their education and experience.
+Providers shall only practice within the boundaries of their competence, based on their education, training, supervised experience, credentials, and appropriate professional experience.
 Specialty areas of practice may require additional education, training, credentials, and experience.
 Some pointers:

 In general, behavioral health providers should keep all the content of therapy sessions strictly confidential.
 When you treat a client – either in person or via telehealth – make sure the space is private and secure to protect confidentiality.
 (See Tips for office design; Online therapy home office set up).

 There are only two instances when a provider may reveal a client's confidential information: (1) when you have the client's permission, and (2) when you are subject to mandatory or permissive reporting laws.

 You may be required to report a client when you believe a client is a danger to themself or others.
 A provider may also need to write an emergency mental health hold for a client in imminent danger of self-harm and give it to the police or EMS when they arrive.
 Therapists should not transport clients to a crisis or emergency facility in their personal vehicles.